microsoft/finops-toolkit/docs/_docs/framework/README.md

 ## 📝 Capabilities

-The FinOps Framework includes capabilities that cover everything from cost analysis and monitoring to optimization and organizational alignment, grouped into a set of related domains.
+The FinOps Framework includes capabilities that cover everything pfrom cost analysis and monitoring to optimization and organizational alignment, grouped into a set of related domains.
 Each capability defines a functional area of activity and a set of tasks to support your FinOps practice.

 - Understand cloud usage and cost